sanketcodersclub/resume-builder/README.md

-This is the resume bulider made for practice and project purpose
+This is the resume bulider made for practice and project purpose.

+Preview of the project